hangon1234/electron-python-crawler/README.md

 I recommend you to read article I mentioned above and read Electron docs about its architecture.

 Screenshots:

 ![1](https://github.com/hangon1234/electron-python-crawler/blob/master/1.png?raw=true)

 Main menu

 ![2](https://github.com/hangon1234/electron-python-crawler/blob/master/2.png?raw=true)

 Result

+### Acknowledgement

+Javascript is new to me.
+I prefer do backend with Python.
+Doing frontend with Electron doesn't require lot of knowledge in Javascript.
+Electron can save time to do frontend so you can more focus on backend.